 On January 24th 2013, we finally received word of an air date… February 22nd, 2013.
 It was only at this point that we were FINALLY able to even start sharing on social media that we had pitched and filmed the show.
 During the airing, AW social media numbers started to soar and my website crashed.
 There were hundreds of thousands of page views within minutes and although I had tried SO HARD to get it all situated in the months prior, our server just could not withstand the traffic.
 Which is another small regret I have.
 I truly do think if we could have withstood the traffic, sales would have gone much higher.

 Within the first several weeks of airing, sales were great and inquiries from other investors started pouring in.
-It was during this time that Mark and I hit a huge road block in our marriage and what would quickly become the hardest time in my life.
+It was during this time that I was hit with a bombshell in our marriage and what would quickly become the hardest time in my life.
 My focus went from Addison’s Wonderland to my family and my heart quickly slipped from my company.
 I could say all day long that I wish that all of the difficulties had never happened, which of course I do, but I also think it was all in God’s timing.
-Owning a countertop fabrication company, renovating homes, having two children AND taking Addison’s Wonderland to the next level would have been a lot.
+Owning a countertop fabrication company, renovating homes, having two children AND taking Addison’s Wonderland to the next level would have just been too much given what I was now facing.
+So I chose to let my dreams go.
+I chose to walk away.
+As unfair as it seemed at the time and kind of honestly to this day.
 And although I know we could have figured out a way to make it all work, I truly have peace in knowing that it was not meant to be.

 Addison’s Wonderland gave me the courage, the confidence and the platform to get my career going and for that I am forever thankful.
 Sometimes God’s path for our lives is vastly different than our own and although it has taken me quite some time to truly realize that, I am grateful for the way that my experience on Shark Tank played out.

 Addison’s Wonderland became my blog in September 2014 after several months of feeling rather lost and confused.
 Although sales hit over $500k and I was literally days away from securing an investor, I “dissolved” my bedding company in July 2014.
+Not the easiest of decisions but I decided to choose my marriage.
 By that Fall, we were knee deep in renovating our new home but I was still in need of a creative career outlet.
-Mark and I were on a new path and I finally felt refreshed enough to start sharing on social media once again.
-But this time it was sneak peeks of our new home.
+Mark and I had moved homes to start over and were on a new path and I finally felt refreshed enough, brave enough and inspired enough to start sharing our home on social media.
 The rest is “history”.
 You guys complimented and encouraged me to the point that I started a blog.
 There aren’t enough “thank you’s” in the world for the incredible support from those of you who have followed me since those late bedding and early blog days.
 This quote right here quickly became my motto and something I will forever live by…

 For me, blogging really started just as simple as that.
 Encouragement, love and support from all of you when I needed it most.
 And a platform for me to try and eventually return that encouragement, love and support back to all of you.
 I always tell Mark that my blog healed me.
 It was the biggest blessing in my life at that time in my life.
 I now share all of my struggles and successes and failures in hopes of inspiring other women like me to get out and give it a try.
 Who cares if you fly or you fail.
 Sometimes the worst life situations and the biggest failures lead to the best paths.
 I cannot imagine a bigger place to “fail” than on national television but it has made me the person that I am today and for that I am forever thankful.